COVID-19 continues to impact all aspects of campus life, including off-campus study and the activities of the Center for

-- What if I’m not 100% sure if I will be able to study off-campus in the spring?
+- What if I’m not 100% sure if I will be able to study off-campus in the fall?

-- If you think that there is a chance, based on pandemic trends in your host country, that you will not be able to study off-campus, we recommend that you register for spring on-campus classes.
+If you think that there is a chance, based on pandemic trends in your host country, that you will not be able to study off-campus, we recommend that you register for on-campus classes.
 Once your final decision has been made and you have decided to study off-campus, we will be able to change your registration to off-campus study.
 Keep in mind that you will want to have a full understanding of your program provider’s cancellation and refund policies.

 - There are so many great programs to choose from… How can I know if they will be offered next semester due to COVID-19?

-- You are right!!
+You are right!!
 There are so many fantastic programs to choose from for your off-campus study semester and you can find all of them listed at travel.hope.edu.
-Once you have narrowed down your options, we do recommend that you visit the program provider’s website (IES Abroad, TEAN, CIEE, SIT, etc) to confirm that the program will be running in the spring semester.
+Once you have narrowed down your options, we do recommend that you visit the program provider’s website (IES Abroad, TEAN, CIEE, SIT, etc) to confirm that the program will be running in the fall semester.
 As you can imagine with the impact of the global pandemic, many providers have had to make adaptations to their program offerings.
 If your program provider has suspended the program that you are interested in, contact the staff at the Center for Global Engagement and we will work with you to find a similar program and help you explore other options.

-- While I am hoping to study off-campus in the spring semester, should I consider the fall 2021 semester as my backup semester?
+- While I am hoping to study off-campus in the fall semester, should I consider the spring 2022 semester as my backup semester?

 - I’ve been accepted to an off-campus study program.
 When should I buy my plane ticket?

-- Given the uncertainty of the spring semester at this point, we recommend waiting until the College has posted a final decision and/or you are confident that the program will not be suspended.
+- Given the uncertainty of the fall semester at this point, we recommend waiting until the College has posted a final decision and/or you are confident that the program will not be suspended.
 Carefully read all emails from the Center for Global Engagement and your program provider for updates and concerns.

 - My major requires me to study off-campus.
 What if I can’t fulfill this requirement?